Significant-Gravitas/AutoGPT/README.md

 exit the program, or provide feedback to the AI.
    1. Authorize a single command by entering `y`
    2. Authorize a series of _N_ continuous commands by entering `y -N`.
 For example, entering `y -10` would run 10 automatic iterations.
+      - To pause the series and give feedback, click the running program window and press "SHIFT + P + P"
    3. Enter any free text to give feedback to Auto-GPT.
    4. Exit the program by entering `n`